minity-script/minity/docs/SYNTAX.md

   setblock (forward 1) stone
   setblock (forward 1 north 2) stone   // won't work, mixing different coordinate systems
 ````
-Most mclang commands that accept coordinates will default to the current position, so these two will have the same effect, though they will compile slightly differently:
+Most minity commands that accept coordinates will default to the current position, so these two will have the same effect, though they will compile slightly differently:
 ````
   setblock (forward 1) stone
     ==> setblock ^ ^ ^1 stone